-James White Deserves More Rushing Opportunities After Patriots Bye Week
+NESN

 Defenses don’t expect the Patriots to run when White is on the field, and that certainly helps the sixth-year veteran gain yards on the ground.
 The Patriots also must adjust their rushing attack now that fullback James Develin and his backup Jakob Johnson are on injured reserve.

-The Patriots’ power running game simply might not return this season even when starting left tackle Isaiah Wynn comes off of injured reserve and replace Marshall Newhouse.
+The Patriots’ power running game simply might not return this season even when starting left tackle Isaiah Wynn comes off of injured reserve and replaces Marshall Newhouse.
 The Patriots’ options at fullback are tight ends Ben Watson, Ryan Izzo and Matt LaCosse, linebacker Elandon Roberts, offensive lineman James Ferentz and running back Brandon Bolden.
 It’s not reasonable to expect a combination of those players to line up at fullback even a fraction as much as Develin was on the field earlier this season or in years past.

 Patriots starting running back Sony Michel benefits from a fullback.
 And without Develin this season, Michel just might not regain the same success he had last year.